dudmuck/LoRaWAN-Backend/readme.md

 When lifetime expires for 1.0 OTA device, the end device will be dropped off the network and can only send another join request.
 For 1.0 ,the old session is removed when an (un)conf uplink is received passing MIC check.
 The list of end devices may show a single end device more than once when a new session has been created, without old sessions being deleted by uplink.

-In contrast, an ABP end-devices have permanent session, never exipres.
+In contrast, an ABP end-devices have permanent session, never expires.

 ### network server roaming
 Via the simple browser interface to NS, to provision end device to operate on a visited network, home NetID of end device will be shown in "forward to NetID" column, or value of "HomeNSReq" if the join server is to be asked for home NetID of end device.
 Use create button to add device without home profile.
 For roaming to be allowed to the home NetID, this NetID must be listed on "networks" page, which determines roaming policy to that NetID.
 The choice of passive vs handover roaming is established on "networks" page.